Gregorio Peralta: Foreman rematch

 After two more wins, he faced Foreman again, at Oakland, California, this time with the NABF's vacant regional Heavyweight title on the line.
 Once again, Peralta fought ten rounds with Foreman, but he was knocked out in the tenth, on May 10, 1971.

 Peralta then moved to Spain for a one year.
 With the exception of a victory over Gerhard Zech on December 3 over at Germany, Peralta fought nine of his next ten bouts in Spain.
 These included a ten-round win over perennial contender Jose Urtain on October 8, a win over Leroy Caldwell by a fourth-round knockout on February 2, 1972, and a ten-round decision loss to Bob Foster world Light Heavyweight title challenger Ray Anderson on June 9 of that same year.

 Ron Lyle twice

 After the loss to Anderson, Peralta moved to Germany and won his next six bouts by knockout.
 A 10-round loss by decision to top world title contender Ron Lyle, however, took place on May 12, 1973, at Denver, Colorado.

 Peralta won his next two bouts by knockout in Germany, and then in a rematch held Lyle to a ten-round draw in Frankfurt, Germany.
 Peralta aged 38 years retired for good after the match.

-Gregorio Peralta had an admirable record.
-It contained 98 wins, 9 defeats and 9 draws as a professional boxer, with 60 knockout wins, which places him in the exclusive group of boxers that won fifty or more fights by knockout during their career.
+Gregorio Peralta's record contained 98 wins, 9 defeats and 9 draws as a professional boxer, with 60 knockout wins, which places him in the group of boxers that won fifty or more fights by knockout during their careers.

 He led a quiet life after retiring, dying on October 3, 2001.